Obstetrician Gynecologist

 What are some of the downsides to being an OB-GYN?
 I'd imagine that looking at someone's lady-business all day, especially if they have "problems", can get a little gross.
 Do you find patients opening up to you about their sex life?

-Asked by Kay_C over 11 years ago
+Asked by Kay_C about 12 years ago

 Part of my job includes discussing issues pertaining to sexuality.
 Patient's will often open up to me, and will trust me with intimate information that they might not even feel comfortable talking about with their partner, friend, family member or other health care providers.
 I value that trust and encourage patients to feel comfortable discussing any concerns they may have regarding sexuality.